People with influence on the system are usually too high up (and therefore too far away) to recognize concrete organizational problems,

 … for analyzing problematic system properties and trying new ways.
 I say “trying new ways” here, as any change must always be tested and adjusted within the running system.

-• Especially when initially introducing Lean & Agil the teams have to invest more here.
-Often teams do not dare to demand it, especially when challenging project runs at the same time (and let’s face it, when is that not the case?).
+- Especially when initially introducing Lean & Agile the teams have to invest more time.
+Often teams do not dare to demand it, especially when a challenging project runs at the same time (and let’s face it, when is that not the case?).
 Therefore, management should set a clear rule for this, e.g. using the following graphic.

 Please note that there is not only a Max curve, but also a Min curve, which sets clear mangement expectations!